taoensso/tufte/README.md

 Essentially: benchmarking is about measuring how long something takes, while profiling is about measuring how long something takes, **and understanding why**.

-Both can be used for performance measurement + comparsion, and both can be used for performance optimization.
+Both can be used for performance measurement + comparison, and both can be used for performance optimization.
 The main tradeoff is: profiling generally provides deeper information at the cost of increased setup effort (instrumentation).

 | Library   | Measures                 | Use for                       | During    | Emphasis           |
 | --------- | ------------------------ | ----------------------------- | --------- | ------------------ |